 As global competition continues to intensify, innovators have found it necessary to increase design complexity while simultaneously compressing product launch cycles to ensure growth.
 This can pose a challenge to organizations looking to develop a NPI process that best fits their offerings.
 Keep in mind that processes vary extensively from company to company and even from division to division; it is a necessity to make plans for NPI relevant to your brand.

 NPI processes are tailored to suit a project’s specific needs with regard to budget, timeline, and business objectives.
 As such, these processes will look very different between companies or even from project to project.
-The following serve as guidelines for each stage of new product introduction.
-Keep in mind that each stage builds on the previous one, making this process more cyclical than linear.
+The following serve as guidelines for each stage of new product introduction, starting with the pre-production planning.
+Keep in mind that each next phase builds on the previous one, making this process more cyclical than linear.

 Step 1 - Planning

 - Define individual roles and the overall hierarchy within the team

 - Assess what resources will be needed to conceptualize the product

 - Review Service Level Agreements (SLAs) with suppliers